vegawidget/ggvega/dev/DSC-2019/dsc.md

 in the [Vega-Lite contribution guide](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md#suggested-programming-environment).

-We hope that the ggspec can be a useful abstraction to help us understand “what is going on in ggplot2” and “how does this intersect with Vega-Lite?”.
-As well, should ggplot2 or Vega-Lite change, we hope that we could keep ggspec “fixed” such that we would have to adapt only that part of the translation process (ggplot2-to-ggspec or ggspec-to-Vega-Lite) that would be impacted by such a change.

 As we developed ggspec, we had a couple of idea about what it should be:

   - the idealized version *could be* a JSON-serializable representation